How Do Payday Loans Affect Your Credit Score? What You Need to Know

 Before you can fully understand how much your payday loan could affect your credit score, you need to know how lenders calculate your credit score in the first place.

-How to avoid credit damage from payday loans
+How to avoid credit score damage from payday loans

 It’s difficult to take out payday loans without getting burned eventually, but it is theoretically possible.
 If you use them responsibly and intelligently, you might be able to avoid damaging your credit score.

-Second, you’ll need to make sure that you can pay back your loan on time and in full.
-If you ever default on a payday loan, you’ll see a significant hit to your credit score one way or another.
+You’ll need to ensure you can repay your loan on time and in full.
+If you ever default on a payday loan, you’ll see a significant hit to your credit score.

 Ask for an extended payment plan

-The majority of lenders in states where payday loans are legal are required to offer no-cost extended payment plans, but research from the Consumer Financial Protection Bureau (CFPB) shows that borrowers are not taking advantage of this option, and instead continue to pay for expensive loan rollovers.
+Most lenders in states where payday loans are legal must offer no-cost extended payment plans.
+Still, research from the Consumer Financial Protection Bureau (CFPB) shows that borrowers are not taking advantage of this option and instead continue to pay for expensive loan rollovers.

 “Our research suggests that state laws that require payday lenders to offer no-cost extended repayment plans are not working as intended,” said CFPB Director Rohit Chopra in a news release.
 “Payday lenders have a powerful incentive to protect their revenue by steering borrowers into costly re-borrowing.”